marykdb/maryk/README.md

 # Maryk: Cross-Platform Data Modeling and Storage

-Maryk is a Kotlin Multiplatform project designed for developers to define, validate, serialize, and store data models across various platforms, including iOS, macOS, Android, JVM, and JavaScript.
+Maryk is a Kotlin Multiplatform project designed for developers to define, validate, serialize, and store data models across various platforms, including iOS, macOS, Linux, Windows, Android, JVM, and JavaScript.
 Currently, storage is only supported on the JVM.

 With Maryk, you can create complex data structures that facilitate efficient and seamless cross-platform communication.
 It features a fully version-aware data store and query engine, making it an excellent choice for managing and storing